 Is your speech part of a wider event, such as a conference or Town Hall event?
 Link your closing lines to the umbrella theme of the event.
 This will help put your words in context and clarify why your speech is relevant right now.

+Summaries are only necessary in longer speeches.
+They should be high level and limited to the headlines of the content you’ve covered.
 Summaries are not the same as conclusions.
 Think of your summary as a series of quick jabs before you deliver the right hook of your conclusion.

+First, download our free ebook to start your journey towards becoming a Powerful Presenter.
 You’ll learn our 5-step process for transforming dull, forgettable and un-engaging presentations into your most Powerful Presentations yet: inspirational, memorable and persuasive.

 It’s full of practical tips and insightful quotes that will help you make immediate improvements to your leadership talks and presentations, including: